sanand0/tools-in-data-science-public/unicode.md

 ## Unicode

-Ever notices when you copy-paste some text and get garbage symbols?
+Ever noticed when you copy-paste some text and get garbage symbols?
 Or see garbage when you load a CSV file?
 This video explains why.
 It covers how computers store text (called character encoding) and why it sometimes goes wonky.

 Learn about ASCII (the original 7-bit encoding system that could only handle 128 characters), why that wasn't enough for global languages, and how modern solutions like Unicode save the day by letting us use any character from any language.